OpenNebula/docs/source/advanced_components/marketplace/market_s3.rst

 Limitations
 ================================================================================

-Since the S3 API does not provide the available space, this space is hardcoded into the driver file, limiting it to 1TB.
+Since the S3 API does not provide the available space, this space is hard-coded into the driver file, limiting it to 1TB.
 See below to learn how to change the default value.

 Requirements
 ================================================================================